rakesh-aitham/JOI-validation-NodeJs-and-ExpressJs/README.md

 #### 3. Validate Data:
 Use the Joi schema to validate incoming user data or payload.
 Handle validation errors gracefully, providing clear feedback to users.

 Implementing data validation using Joi in Node.js and Express.js applications enhances data reliability and security.
-Prevents undesirable data from entering the system or user data.
+Prevents undesirable data from entering the system or user.